Creative Chronicles: VFX

 Shape communicates different things to the player like the area an activity is taking place in, and even the action type, e.g. the difference between fire and water.
 It also plays a part in showing movement and the direction of an action.
 Lastly, timing.
 The timing of your effect is important for both building anticipation and as a signifier of action.
 The longer an effect is on screen, the longer it is attracting the attention of the player, but you also need to give them time to process and time to react.

 In a real-time engine there are hundreds of particle effects on screen at one time.
 The challenge is to create visually stunning and gameplay relevant effects while reducing the overall noise, or clutter.
 Performance monitoring is also vital in VFX production, we cannot have large particles covering most of the screen due to overdraw, and we cannot have unlimited numbers of particles.

-As a VFX Artist you are trying to get as much as possible out of something that might last only .2 seconds on screen, and the detail is in the expression and timing.
+As a VFX Artist you are trying to get as much as possible out of something that might last only last one fifth of a second on screen, and the detail is in the expression and timing.
 There is plenty of creative freedom as very fast iteration loops allow for a great amount of experimentation.

 Technical understanding, an artistic eye and great animation timing is required to create real-time effects in both in-game and cinematics, with the end-player experience always in mind.

 Our VFX Artists use expert knowledge to add atmosphere, depth and impact to gameplay.
 Working closely with engine and graphics programmers, designers, character artists, environment artists and animators, VFX encompasses all aspects of game development.
 Its reward is ownership of content in almost every second of gameplay.